M3gane99/tnsi/README.md

-# tnsi
-Totally Not Space Invaders
+# Totally Not Space Invaders

 There are 4 levels in total.
 You win by destroying all mother ships (big ones).
 Be prepared for a lot of lasers coming towards you :D